mb535/IS601-Team-Project-1---Git-Collaboration/index.md

 ## GitFlow:
    GitFlow is a branching model used for collaboration and scaling the development workflow.
-   GitFlow can four key benefits: Parallel Development, Collaboration, Release Staging Area, and Support For Emergency Fixes
+   GitFlow has four key benefits: Parallel Development, Collaboration, Release Staging Area, and Support For Emergency Fixes

    - Parallel Development allows developers to isolate new development from finished work.
 New development (such as features and non-emergency bug fixes) is done in feature branches, and is only merged back into main body of code when the developers is happy that the code is ready for release.